-Report: 42 dead in rain, mudslides in India’s Kerala state
+42 dead in rain, mudslides in India’s Kerala state

-NEW DELHI (AP) — At least 42 people have died and some 100,000 moved to relief camps following flash floods and mudslides caused by days of torrential rains in the southern Indian state of Kerala.
+NEW DELHI (AP) — At least 42 people have died and some 100,000 moved to relief camps following flash floods and mudslides caused by days of torrential rains in the southern Indian state of Kerala, a news report said Saturday.

-The Press Trust of India news agency on Saturday quoted officials as saying that 29 deaths had been reported in Kozhikode, Malappuram and Wayanad districts since Aug.
-8.
+The Press Trust of India news agency quoted officials as saying 29 deaths had been reported in Kozhikode, Malappuram and Wayanad districts since Thursday.
+Authorities have set up 988 relief camps with 107,699 people.

 An official is quoted as saying the bodies of seven people have been recovered and 15 are feared trapped in a mudslide in a Wayanad tea plantation.

-Heavy downpour amid the monsoon season at the same time last year across Kerala caused the deaths of 223 people and drove hundreds of thousands from their homes.
+Heavy downpours amid the monsoon season at the same time last year across Kerala killed 223 people and drove hundreds of thousands from their homes.

+South Asia has continued to face rain-related disasters, with 160 people killed last month in northeastern India, Nepal and Bangladesh.